comit-network/RFCs/RFC-002-SWAP.md

 ### Ledger

-A distributed record (e.g. a blockchain) which tracks asset ownerships and transactions.
-For example, the Bitcoin or Ethereum networks
+A record which tracks asset ownerships.
+For example, the Bitcoin or Ethereum networks.

-This RFC assumes that a ledger has basic properties described as part of [this section](#terminology).

 ### Asset

 A digital asset.
 Its ownership can be tracked on a [ledger](#ledger).

-### Alpha Ledger (recip.
-Asset)

-The ledger on which (recip. the asset that) the Sender sells and the Seller buys[¹].

-### Beta Ledger (recip.
-Asset)

-The ledger on which (recip. the asset that) the Sender buys and the Receiver sells.

-### Identity

-An identifier to which the ownership of a given asset can be transferred.

-### Swap Protocol

-A protocol that defines the steps, transactions and communications needed to proceed with a swap.

-[RFC-003](wip) is an available swap protocol.
-However, it is not limited to [RFC-003](wip) and this RFC is expected to be the building block for several swap protocols.

 ## SWAP REQUEST

 ### Purpose

-A message for requesting a swap between two assets.
+A message for requesting the exchange of two assets.

 ### Definition
 ```